chry-santhemum/caller/README.md

 # Caller

-This simple module provides a uniform interface for making API calls to Openrouter, OpenAI and Anthropic, while handling the following automatically:
+This simple module provides a uniform interface for making API calls to Openrouter, OpenAI and Anthropic, while automatically handling the following:

 - Limiting max parallel requests
 - Sensible retries